syncfusion/blazor-docs/src/treemap/treemap/layout.md

 ![TreeMap with custom rendering direction](images/Internationalization/TopLeftBottomRight.png)

-The following example demonstrate, how to render the TreeMap in the RTL direction with [`TopRightBottomLeft`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.RenderingMode.html).
+The following example shows, how to render the TreeMap in the RTL direction with [`TopRightBottomLeft`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.RenderingMode.html).

 ```csharp
 <SfTreeMap DataSource="Fruits" TValue="Fruit" WeightValuePath="Count" Palette='new string[]{"#71B081","#5A9A77", "#498770", "#39776C", "#266665","#124F5E"}' RenderDirection="RenderingMode.TopRightBottomLeft">